NUKnightLab/bonfire/README.md

  * processor script
  * web application

 All of these components connect to an Elasticsearch deployment.
-For development, you should have Elasticsearch running and accessible from your development host.
+For development, you should have Elasticsearch (version 1.0.1) running and accessible from your development host.
 Python dependencies should be installed via pip install -r requirements.txt (ideally in a virtual environment)

+## Elasticsearch client

+We are currently using the Elasticsearch Python client version 1.0.1 which is not available in PyPi.
+Install from source by running python setup.py.
+The Elasticsearch Python client source is available at: https://github.com/elasticsearch/elasticsearch-py.